j-q-arnold/varlog/README.md

 * `log-1K`: A file with 1000 lines
 * `log-10K`: A file with 10,000 lines
 * `log-1M`: A file with 1,000,000 lines.
-* `log-nl`: A file with 14 lines, some empty, to use for "chunking" exercises.
+* `log-nl`: A file with a few lines, some empty, to use for "chunking" exercises.
 More on this below.

 A few interesting things one can try with these files.